marukun318/XBOXInputController/README.md

 ---

+## Update (2019/04/16)

+Fixed a bug in XBOXInputController.
+The concrete usage example was described in TestScript.cs

+---

 ## First Release (2019/04/04)

 This project is to make XBOX 360 / XBOX One controller usable in common with Windows, OSX and Linux.